 If you do not take a distribution or if you withdraw less than the required amount, you may have to pay a penalty equal to 50% of the amount not taken.
 You can take more than the required amount, but the extra withdrawals don't count toward RMDs for future years.

-Generally, withdrawals of pretax contributions and earnings are taxed as regular income.
-If you have after tax money in your IRA, those distributions will still count towards your RMD but won’t be taxable.
+Generally, withdrawals of pre-tax contributions and earnings are taxed as regular income.
+If you have after-tax money in your IRA, those distributions will still count toward your RMD but won’t be taxable.

 3. How do I figure out my RMD amount?

 RMDs are determined separately for each of your retirement plans and are required per individual, not per couple.
-The amount of the distribution is usually based on the IRS Uniform Lifetime Table and the Dec.
-31 value of that plan.
+To estimate the amount of your RMD, use our RMD calculator.

 4. Can I combine RMDs for separate retirement plans?